PowerShell/DscResources/StyleGuidelines.md

 ### Correct Format for Arrays

 Arrays should be written in the following format.
-Arrays should be writen on one line unless they exceed the line character limit.
+Arrays should be written on one line unless they exceed the line character limit.
 There should be a single space between each element in the array.
 Hashtables should not be declared inside an array.